TechnoMom/MorseCode.swift/README.md

 # MorseCode.swift
-Codecademy Morse Code project from Learn Swift course
+[Codecademy](https://codecademy.com/) Morse Code project from the Learn Swift course.

+The assignment is to write a Swift program that uses dictionaries to encrypt and decrypt Morse Code messages.